spaceandtimefdn/sxt-chain-examples/tutorials/create_hello_world_table/README.md

 # Hello World Tutorial (Creating a Table)

-In this tutorial, we will be creating a table on the Space and Time chain using an ECDSA wallet.
+In this tutorial, we will be creating a table on the SXT Chain using an ECDSA wallet.
 The major steps we will walk through are

 1. Funding a wallet with compute credits.
 2. Cloning this repo.
-3. Creating a table on the Space and Time chain.
+3. Creating a table on the SXT Chain.
 4. Inserting data into the new table.
 5. Running a query with the [Dreamspace Data Studio](https://dreamspace.xyz/queries/new).
 6. Doing the ["Onchain Query Hello World Tutorial"](../onchain_hello_world_query/).

 ## Step 1: Funding a wallet

-In order to interact with the Space and Time chain, we need compute credits.
+In order to interact with the SXT Chain, we need compute credits.
 In this tutorial, we use the wallet address `0xABC8d709C80262965344f5240Ad123f5cBE51123` and funded it with 123 SXT.
 See ["How to Fund an Account Directly"](../how_to/HOW_TO_FUND_AN_ACCOUNT_DIRECTLY.md) or ["How To Fund an Account with Dreamspace Pay"](../how_to/HOW_TO_FUND_AN_ACCOUNT_WITH_DSPAY.md) for instructions.

 ## Step 2: Clone this repo